zorgaslol/zorgaslol/README.md

 - 👋 @zorgaslol
 - 👀 I’m interested in html/css/javascript
-- 🌱 I’m currently learning html/css/javascript and learning how to create websites with them
+- 🌱 I’m currently learning javascript and php

 <!---
 zorgaslol/zorgaslol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.